xdevplatform/bot-profile-append/README.md

 # Profile bot append

-A simple Python script designed to append the bio of your bots with #TwitterBot.
+A simple Python script designed to append the bios of your bots with #TwitterBot.

 ## Getting Started